spyder-ide/spyder-docs/doc/panes/editor.rst

 The :guilabel:`Format file or selection with {tool}` command in the :guilabel:`Source` or context menu will format either the selected fragment (if text is selected) or the entire active file.

 .. image:: /images/editor/editor-automatic-formatting.gif
-   :alt: Spyder editor panel, showing an example of code selection formatting
+   :alt: Spyder Editor pane, showing an example of code selection formatting

 You can have the Editor automatically autoformat a file every time you save your work.
 To set this up, go to :menuselection:`Preferences --> Completion and linting --> Code style and formatting --> Code formatting` and check the :guilabel:`Autoformat files on save` option.